oneryigit/PLSC-380/ReadMe.md

 # Data Analysis and Visualization using Python

 Welcome!

+My name is (Öner Yigit)[https://oneryigit.github.io/].
+I am a PhD candidate in Political Science at Binghamton University.

-Here are the Python codes I produce for teaching purposes.
+This page contains Python notebooks I prepared for teaching purposes.
+Feel free to use them for your own purposes.

+Should you have questions, you can reach out to me at [email](oyigit1@binghamton.edu).

 ## Table of Contents